fanpero87/alpineJS-components/README.md

-# Basic html page whit a few examples of AlpineJS components
+# AlpineJS Components

+This small project contains an example of a few AlpineJS components.
+Each component has its own .html file.

-List of Components:
+Here is the list of Components:

--Dropdown
--Carrousel
--Tooltip
+- Accordeon
+- Carrousel
+- Dropdown
+- Modal
+- Tooltip

+**Note:**
+This project uses TailWindCSS and AlpineJS, both were installed via NPM.
+For more information on how to do it, please refer to their documentation.